 Why do the black boxes perform worse at transfer prediction in this setting?
 A natural explanation, based on intuition from conventional out-of-sample testing, is that black boxes are very flexible and hence learn idiosyncratic details that do not generalize across subject pools.
 But when we restrict the analysis to a subset of our samples involving the same set of lotteries, the resulting forecast intervals are nearly identical across all of the prediction methods, so black box methods do not always transfer worse.
-Instead, black boxes seem to transfer worse when the primary source of variation across samples is a shift in the marginal distribution over features (i.e. which lotteries appear in the sample), rather than a shift in the distribution of outcomes conditional on features (the distribution of certainty equivalents given fixed lotteries).
+Instead, black boxes seem to transfer worse when the primary source of variation across samples is a shift in the marginal distribution over features (i.e., which lotteries appear in the sample), rather than a shift in the distribution of outcomes conditional on features (i.e., the distribution of certainty equivalents given fixed lotteries).
+We leave to future work the question of what other properties of the transfer problem are relevant for determining which of black box algorithms and economic models are better suited to prediction.